Emergency Action Guides

 Bomb Threat

-Stay calm and obtain as much information as possible from the caller and report the threat immediately to 911 or 814-863-1111.
+If you receive a bomb threat, stay calm and obtain as much information as possible from the caller and report the threat immediately to 911 or (814) 863-1111.

 Be sure to note: